 - Elimate trigger factors such as direct sun exposure, sunbeds and sun tanning.

 - Sun protection: Melasma is very sun sensitive.
 Use a Sunblock of at least SPF 30-50 and PA+++ regularly

 - Cosmetic Camouflage

 You will be able to find more resources here.

 The first line treatment of Melasma involves using a triple combination of products, which contains Hydroquinone, Tretinoin and a steroid.
 Hydroquinone is a skin lightening agent that reduces melanin synthesis by inhibiting the enzyme involved in the process.
 The tretinoin (a retinoid, or Vitamin A based cream) enhances melanin elimination by increasing cell turnover and reducing melanocytic activity.
-The steroid cream, which is mild in potency aims to reduce the skin irritation caused by the former two products, and further reduces pigmentation.
+The steroid cream, which is mild in potency aims to reduce inflammation.
 This triple combination regime is reported to improve Melasma symptoms in 60-80% of individuals treated, and visible improvement is noticeable at 8 weeks.
-At APAX Medical & Aesthetics Clinic, we specially compound our products that is customised to your skin type.

 Other Topical formulations thought to be beneficial may include: